suwebdev/WATS-4000-gitbook/caching-data/project-caching-data.md

 # Project: Caching Data
 This project uses the [Caching Data repository](https://github.com/suwebdev/wats4000-caching-data) as a starting point.
 Please fork and clone this repository to your preferred work environment.

 For this project, we will add some user information storage and caching to the weather application we refactored a couple sections ago.
-We willwork with a weather application that could have come out of that prior refactoring experience.
+We will work with a weather application that could have come out of that prior refactoring experience.

 The weather application has three major views: `CitySearch`, `CurrentWeather`, and `Forecast`.
 These three views use several child components to display all of